radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Result**

 1. `Applications.Core`, `Applications.Datastores`, `Applications.Messaging`, and `Applications.Dapr` were resource type namespaces were removed from the Developer role and `MyCompany.App` was added
-2. An empty resource group is created called `app-1`
+2. An empty resource group is created called `app-1` (if exists, succeed and inform user)
-3. The `developer` role is assigned to the app-1-dev-team@my-company.net group
+3. The `developer` role is assigned to the app-1-dev-team@my-company.net group (if exists, update the role assignment and inform user)

 **Exceptions**

 The operation fails and informs the user interactively if:

-* The current user is not a member of the `radius-admin` or `group-admin` roles
+* The current user is not a member of the `cluster-admin`, `radius-admin` or `group-admin` roles
-* The resource group already exists
-* The role assignment already exists
+* The resource group does not exist when creating the role assignment

 #### User story 5 – Assigning the Resource Type Admin role